jack-pappas/fsharp-logic-examples/readme.md

 To run the unit test you will need to

 1. Download and install NUnit
-2. Download project and open with Visual Studio 2010
+2. Download repository, unpack if necessary, and open with Visual Studio 2010
 3. Build solution
 4. Start NUnit (x86 version)
    Note: On 64-bit systems the system menu will use 64-bit version of NUnit.